 Along with this, keep an eye on reviews and social media posts about your specific business.
 What are people saying?
 You should always be able to adapt and get better.

 Your customer base may change over time.
 Try to get a feel for them and what they respond to.
-Customer service work is more than just being nice in the moment.
+Customer service work is more than just being nice at the moment.
 It takes understanding your audience, too.

 8. Follow Through

 Do not make promises to customers that you cannot keep.
 If you state that you will give them a refund, then provide a refund.
 If you report to someone above you that makes these decisions, do so before making any promises.
-You do not want to tell a customer you are going to do something then get denied by your manager.
+You do not want to tell a customer you are going to do something and then get denied by your manager.

 Psychologically speaking, if a customer is reporting an issue with a product or service, a part of them already feels lied to.
 Something about the transaction did not live up to their expectations.
 Providing them with false rectifications can make them feel that you are lying again.